oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

 - Refresh the latest security assessment and analyze the results
 - Review the high risk level findings from the dashboard
 - Generate a Comparison report for Security Assessment
-- Add a schedule to save a security assessment for your target database every Sunday at 11:30 PM
-- View the history of all security assessments for all of your target databases

 ### Prerequisites